Beriev A-50: Russo-Ukrainian War

 Ukrainian forces claimed to have shot down an A-50 over the Sea of Azov on 14 January 2024 while it was on duty in the Kyrylivka area.
 The A-50 reportedly disappeared from radar and stopped responding to requests from tactical aviation.
 Later several Western and Ukrainian sources reported that the pilot of a Su-30 aircraft of the Russian Air Force detected the fire and crash of an unidentified aircraft in the area, presumably the A-50.
 Forbes journalist David Axe cited one analyst who said that the Ukrainian Air Force first disabled Russian radars across Crimea, causing the Russians to re-establish radar coverage there by moving their A-50 north to near Berdyansk, thus within range of a Ukrainian SAM battery which shot it down.
-This was stated to leave the Russian air force with just two serviceable A-50s.
+Axe said that this may have left the Russian air force with just two serviceable A-50s, with the other six needing to be upgraded and overhauled.
 As of 25 October 2025, Russian "war correspondents" have confirmed that the A-50 was indeed shot down.
-But, we still don't have official information from the Kremlin that it was shot down.
 Open source analysts later identified that the aircraft lost was A-50U "37 red" of the 610th Center for Combat Use and Retraining of Military Transport Aviation Flight Personnel (610th CBP i PLS), based at Ivanovo Severny.
 Col. Rosanna Clemente, Assistant Chief of Staff at the 10th US Army Air and Missile Defense Command, later confirmed that this A-50 had been shot down by a Ukrainian-operated Patriot air defense system.

 Ukrainian official sources said that on 23 February 2024 a second A-50U aircraft had been shot down, over the Sea of Azov in Krasnodar Krai, at 18:44 Ukraine local time, by a long-range Soviet-era S-200 missile system.
 According to Ukrainian sources, 10 Russians were killed on the plane, including five majors.
 The aircraft was later identified as A-50U "42 red" of the 610th CBP i PLS.
 Kyrylo Budanov, head of Ukraine's Defence Intelligence, said that as of 25 February 2024 Russia had only six operational A-50s.
 The BBC stated at this time that Russia had originally had six A-50s operational, with two destroyed in 2024 leaving it with only four.

-The Taganrog Beriev Aviation Scientific and Technical Complex where the A-50s are repaired was reported to have suffered damage on the night of March 8/9, 2024, possibly from a Ukrainian drone strike.
+The Taganrog Beriev Aviation Scientific and Technical Complex where the A-50s are repaired was reported to have suffered damage on the night of 8/9 March 2024, possibly from a Ukrainian drone strike.

 On 1 June 2025, the Ukrainian SBU claimed to have damaged an A-50 at the Ivanovo airbase, using drones as part of Operation Spider's Web.
-Extended footage confirmed to journalists that two A-50s were damaged in the operation.
+Two journalists have claimed to see extended footage that confirmed two A-50s were damaged in the operation.
 It is unclear if the A-50s damaged were in a usable state with at least one missing engines and both having worn radomes.